flybass/EKMeans/README.md

 Also, an experimental one-cluster test is added to the algorithm.
 As the affinity matrix is the only input, we try to perturb the affinity matrix directly and look at the difference in fit-statistics between 1 cluster and the fit for k>2.

 There is an experimental train routine (to try to find parameters for lambda and epsilon.
-This is a greedy search though, and running train rather than some sort fo grid-search validation scheme is not recommended.
+This is a greedy search though, and running train rather than some sort of grid-search validation scheme is not recommended.